uofu-emb/rtos/labs/0.environment/README.md

 1. Initialize the local repository.
     1. From your project directory, run `git init`.
 This sets up the repository metadata.
     1. Stage all of the files in the current working directory `git add .gitignore src include lib test platformio.ini`
-    1. Commit the stage files with a descriptive commit message `git commit -m "Initialize PlatformIO project"`
+    1. Commit the staged files with a descriptive commit message `git commit -m "Initialize PlatformIO project"`
     1. Create a main branch `git branch -M main`
     1. Add your github repository as a remote. `git remote add origin git@github.com:uofu-embed/embedded_demo.git`
     1. Push the main branch and the commit to the remote. `git push -u origin main`